CTSRD-CHERI/cheribsd-getting-started/src/building/README.md

 QEMU-CHERI, you should not generally need to manually check out or compile most of the above repositories.
-Instead, existing prebuilt software images/packages should be used, or the cheribuild command, which will orchestrate softare cross-build for you.
+Instead, existing prebuilt software images/packages should be used, or the cheribuild command, which will orchestrate software cross-build for you.

 ## Checking out cheribuild